DOWNLOAD our Official Bio/Press Pack as a PDF

 Terry Gordon: Horns | Roger Noyes: Guitar | Chris Macchia: Bass | James Ketterer: Drums

-The Arch Stanton Quartet, based in upstate New York, is putting a new spin on bop and post-bop jazz, with funk and Latin grooves, expansive improvisation, and inventive original tunes.
+The Arch Stanton Quartet, based in upstate New York, performs original jazz that is experimental, yet rooted in bop and post-bop traditions.

 Their debut album, Along For The Ride, was released in November 2012 on WEPA Records.
-It includes original compositions by trumpet player Terry Gordon and guitarist Roger Noyes, as well as inspired performances by Gordon, Noyes, bassist Chris Macchia and drummer Steven Partyka.
+It includes original compositions by trumpet player Terry Gordon and guitarist Roger Noyes.
 Nick Mondello summed it best in his review on CD Baby: